-Frequency of Grade 1 floods and Grade 5 droughts at each site was shown in Table 4, and the distributions of frequency were plotted as scatterplot using ArcGIS 10.6 (Figure 5).
-The results showed that the spatial distribution of the frequency of the extreme droughts and floods in the HRB varied significantly.
-The high-frequency centers of Grade 1 floods and Grade 5 droughts are both distributed in the middle and lower reaches of the HRB.
-Zhongxiang site in the middle reaches of HRB had a total of 60 Grade 5 droughts, while those at the Nanyang site are relatively less frequent, with 30.
-Qianjiang site in the lower reaches of HRB had a total of 67 Grade 1 floods, and the Ankang site, which is in the upper reaches, experienced relatively fewer Grade 1 floods with 40.
-The frequency of both Grade 1 floods and Grade 5 droughts is generally higher in the middle and lower reaches than that in the upper reaches.
+Frequency of Grade 1 floods and Grade 5 droughts at each site was shown in Table 4, and the distributions of frequency were plotted as scatterplot using ArcGIS 10.6 in Figure 5.
+The spatial patterns, of the frequency of the extreme droughts and floods in the HRB varied significantly.
+The high-frequency centers of extreme floods and extreme droughts are both distributed in the middle and lower reaches of the HRB.
+Zhongxiang site in the middle reaches of the HRB had a total of 60 extreme droughts, while those at the Nanyang site are relatively less frequent, with a total of 30.
+The Qianjiang site in the lower reaches of the HRB had a total of 67 extreme floods, and the Ankang site, which is in the upper reaches, experienced relatively fewer extreme floods (40).
+The frequency of both extreme floods and extreme droughts is generally higher in the middle and lower reaches than that in the upper reaches.